delphix/virtualization-sdk/docs/References/Glossary.md

 ## Logging
 Logging is when a plugin writes out some human-readable information to a log file.
 The log file can then be examined, typically in order to debug a problem with the plugin.

+## Manifest
+A [YAML](#YAML) file containing a list of plugin properties: What is the plugin's name?
+What version of the plugin is this?
+Etc.

 ## Manual Discovery
 [Discovery](#discovery) which the end user does by manually entering the necessary information into the Delphix Engine.